No Way Out (2000): Rock vs. Big Show

 Another feud heading into No Way Out was between The Rock and Big Show.
 Shortly after losing his WWF Championship to Triple H, Big Show turned on The Rock by abandoning him in multiple tag team matches over the course of January.
 The rivalry intensified at the Royal Rumble, where they were the final two entrants remaining.
 Big Show went to throw The Rock out of the ring, but before he could do so The Rock countered by trying to toss Big Show over the top rope.
 Both men went over, but The Rock was able to pull himself back into the ring and was declared the winner, which entitled him to a WWF Championship match at WrestleMania 2000.

 What the fans did not see on the live broadcast, however, was an unintended accident that the writers decided to incorporate into the story.
 The sequence where Big Show was to be eliminated with The Rock using his momentum against him was the scripted finish to the match.
-However, Rock’s own momentum caused him to land with both of his feet touching the floor before he pulled himself back into the ring.
+However, The Rock's own momentum caused him to land with both of his feet touching the floor before he pulled himself back into the ring.

-Therefore, Big Show claimed on the episode of Raw the night after the pay-per-view that Rock had touched the floor first and thus he should have been declared the winner of the match.
+Therefore, Big Show claimed on the episode of Raw the night after the pay-per-view that The Rock had touched the floor first and thus he should have been declared the winner of the match.
 Triple H asked for proof and promised Big Show a match with The Rock if he could show the incident.
-Big Show obliged, and produced a video shot from the side of the ring where the elimination took place that clearly showed Rock touching the floor before Big Show did.
+Big Show obliged, and produced a video shot from the side of the ring where the elimination took place that clearly showed The Rock touching the floor before Big Show did.
 Therefore, a match was signed for No Way Out with the winner getting the WrestleMania title match against the winner of the Triple H-Cactus Jack match.